Early Childhood Memories - Part III

 uncle passed away, my aunt, three cousins, and maternal grandmother moved to the same apartment building close to us.
 Their apartment was on the first floor, ours on the third.
 No elevators.
 There, my Mom and my Aunt, the two widows, shared their sadness but also new life and hopes for the future.
 Despite the loss, they took solace in watching out for each other and their daughters.
 I loved being so close to my cousins, who were all girls; it was always nice to have my three older cousins around me.

-First grade (the equivalent of second grade in The United States) was better.
+First grade (the equivalent of second grade in the United States) was better.
 I attended my neighborhood's Baptist School, right across from my apartment building.
 Many activities involved music, hymns, theater, and art.
 As soon as the bell for recess rang, I would run to the front gate and scream for my aunt to bring me my snacks.
 Her apartment was on the ground floor of the same building in which we lived.
-She would usually bring me freshly mashed bananas, a little sugar powder, and a few other snacks.
+She would usually bring me freshly mashed bananas, topped with a little sugar and cereal, and a few other snacks.

 just a few blocks from home.
 It was small, but I also enjoyed the plays, shows, and activities.